Gateway Woods Conservation Project

 Protecting Local Land

-Protecting this land would help to address flooding issues in vulnerable Turtle Creek Valley communities by allowing the continued absorption of 102 million gallons of rainwater annually.
+Protecting this land helps to address flooding issues in vulnerable Turtle Creek Valley communities by allowing the continued absorption of 102 million gallons of rainwater annually.
 It would also ensure maintained air quality by annually sequestering 497,720 pounds of carbon and removing 8,860 pounds of other pollutants.

 HOW YOU CAN HELP | Donations from individuals are a crucial component to every ALT land conservation project as they provide required matching dollars to unlock the full funds from state agencies and they also provide funds to fill any funding gaps.